Armed robber shoots west-side 'Auto Zone' store manager

 The suspect got away with some cash.
 He has not been arrested.

 When police were called, the first officer on the scene gave the store manager CPR.
-Paramedics arrived later and took him to University Hospital, where he is in critical condition.
+Paramedics arrived later and took him to University Hospital.

 Police are still looking for the armed robber, described as a black man with dreadlocks and dark clothing.
 If you know anything about this crime, please call police.